hkam0006/image_mask_backend/README.md

 - **Python 3.8 or higher**: Required to run the backend application.
 - **Git**: For cloning the repository and version control.
 - **Google API Key**: API key for accessing Google AI services (e.g., Generative AI APIs).
-Instructions to getting Google API key can be found [here](https://image-mask-backend-delta.vercel.app).
+Instructions to getting Google Gemini API key can be found [here](https://image-mask-backend-delta.vercel.app).

 ## 🚀 Setup Instructions